Full spoilers for The Handmaid’s Tale Season 3.

 Why Season 3 Works

-Season 3 also works because it gives the finale a real emotional payoff.
-Angel’s Flight may not solve everything, but it changes the scale of what June has accomplished.
+The season also works because it finally gives the finale a massive emotional payoff.
+Angel’s Flight does not solve everything, but it changes the scale of what June has accomplished.
 Gilead loses children.
 Canada receives them.
 Families are reunited.
 The regime is wounded in a way that matters.

 Why Season 3 Is Frustrating

 That is the season’s biggest problem.
 The emotional logic is strong, but the plot mechanics are often visible.
 June survives situations that should probably end her story.
-Characters move in and out of danger when the season needs them to.
-Some episodes feel like they are delaying the inevitable rather than deepening the argument.
+Other people pay the cost of her mission.
+The show keeps telling us June is becoming the boss, even when Serena, Lawrence, Emily, Moira, and Eleanor are often making the more interesting choices.

 Still, that frustration does not erase what Season 3 gets right.
 When the season finally commits to Mayday and Angel’s Flight, it finds the story it has been circling all along.